 GUIDELINE QUE STIONS HOW HAS THE COMPANY COMPLIED?
-Guideline 11.3 (b) In respect of the past 12 months, has the Board received assurance from the CEO and the CFO as well as the internal auditor that: (i) the financial records have been properly maintained and the financial statements give true and fair view of the Company's operations and finances; and (b)(i) The Board has received assurance that as at 30 September 2018 the financial records of the Group have been properly maintained and the financial statements for the year ended 30 September 2018 give a true and fair view of the Group's operations and finances, from the CEOs and the Chief Financial Officers ("CFOs") or Financial Controllers ("FCs") of each of the Group's significant business divisions and from the Chief Financial Officer of the Company. (ii) the Company's risk management and internal control systems are effective?
-If not, how does the Board assure itself of points (i) and (ii) above? (b)(ii) The Board has received assurance that the system of internal controls in place for the Group is adequate and effective to address financial, operational, compliance and information technology risks which the Group considers relevant and material to its operations, from the CEOs and the CFOs or FCs of each of the Group's business divisions and from the Chief Financial Officer of the Company 1 .
-The Board has received assurance that as at 30 September 2018 the risk management system in place for the Group is adequate and effective to address risks which the Group considers relevant and material to its operations, from the CEOs and the CFOs or FCs of each of the Group's business divisions 2 and from the Chief Financial Officer of the Company.
-Notes: 1 Please refer to pages 74 and 75 of this Annual Report.
-An assurance on internal controls addressing financial, operational, compliance and information technology risks in respect of Food & Beverage (Beer) is not meaningful as at 30 September 2018 given the current scale of operations.
-2 Please refer to pages 74 and 75 of this Annual Report.
+Guideline 11.3 The SRMC is responsible for among other things, reviewing the Group's enterprise-wide risk management framework, processes and procedures for identifying, measuring, reporting and mitigating key risks in the Group's business and operations.
+The SRMC also assists the Board in carrying out its responsibility in determining ESG Factors identified as material to the business. (b) In respect of the past 12 months, has the Board received assurance from the CEO and the CFO as well as the internal auditor that: (i) the financial records have been properly maintained and the financial statements give true and fair view of the Company's operations and finances; and (b)(i) The Board has received assurance that, as at 30 September 2019, the financial records of the Group have been properly maintained and the financial statements for the year ended 30 September 2019 give a true and fair view of the Group's operations and finances, from the CEOs and the Chief Financial Officers ("CFOs") or Financial Controllers ("FCs") of each of the Group's significant business divisions and from the Chief Financial Officer of the Company. (ii) the Company's risk management and internal control systems are effective?
+If not, how does the Board assure itself of points (i) and (ii) above? (b)(ii) The Board has received assurance that the system of internal controls in place for the Group is adequate and effective to address financial, operational, compliance and information technology risks which the Group considers relevant and material to its operations, from the CEOs and the CFOs or FCs of each of the Group's business divisions and from the Chief Financial Officer of the Company .
+The Board has received assurance that, as at 30 September 2019, the risk management system in place for the Group is adequate and effective to address risks which the Group considers relevant and material to its operations, from the CEOs and the CFOs or FCs of each of the Group's business divisions and from the Chief Financial Officer of the Company.
+Notes: Please refer to page 74 of this Annual Report.
+An assurance on internal controls addressing financial, operational, compliance and information technology risks in respect of Food &amp; Beverage (Beer) is not meaningful as at 30 September 2019 as Emerald Brewery Myanmar Limited commenced operations only on 25 September 2019.
+2 Please refer to page 74 of this Annual Report.
 An assurance in respect of the adequacy and effectiveness of the risk management system in place for the Food & Beverage (Beer) business has been given by the CEO of this business division.